GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Related Work

-Existing NAS algorithms adopt different search strategies to exploit the architecture search space, including evolutionary methods \cite{angeline1994evolutionary, liu2017hierarchical, miikkulainen2024evolving, floreano2008neuroevolution, stanley2002evolving, stanley2009hypercube, jozefowicz2015empirical}, Bayesian optimization \cite{bergstra2013making, mendoza2016towards, domhan2015speeding}, Reinforcement Learning (RL) \cite{baker2016designing, cai2018efficient, zhong2018practical, zoph2016neural, zoph2018learning}, and gradient-based search \cite{liu2018darts, shin2018differentiable, xie2018snas, cai2018proxylessnas, ahmed2018maskconnect}.
+Existing NAS methods adopt different strategies to exploit the search space, including evolutionary methods \cite{liu2017hierarchical, miikkulainen2024evolving, jozefowicz2015empirical}, Bayesian optimization \cite{bergstra2013making, mendoza2016towards, domhan2015speeding}, Reinforcement Learning (RL) \cite{baker2016designing, cai2018efficient, zhong2018practical, zoph2017neural}, and gradient-based search \cite{xie2018snas, cai2018proxylessnas, ahmed2018maskconnect}.
 Different RL-based methods vary in the way to represent the agent's policy and the optimization process.
-Zoph \textit{et al.} \cite{zoph2016neural} utilize the RNN network to sequentially encode the neural architecture and train the network with the REINFORCE policy gradient algorithm \cite{williams1992simple}.
+Zoph \textit{et al.} \cite{zoph2017neural} utilize RNN networks to sequentially encode the neural architecture and train them with the REINFORCE policy gradient algorithm \cite{williams1992simple}.
 Baker \textit{et al.} \cite{baker2016designing} adopt Q-learning \cite{watkins1992q, clifton2020q} to train the policy network and realize competitive model design.
-Current evolutionary approaches \cite{miikkulainen2024evolving, suganuma2018exploiting} explore neural structures through mutations on layers and hyper-parameters and differ in their evolution strategies.
-Notably, recent works \cite{mellor2021neural, zhang2021differentiable, chen2021neural} propose training-free NAS methods to mitigate the issue of huge computational expense.
-Instead of training from scratch, they evaluate the searched networks by some empirically designed metrics that can reflect model effectiveness.
-In this paper, we adopt the initial gradient matching loss as the training-free metric for our network search and provide experimental evidence in the later section that such a search metric highly correlates with the actual performance.
+Notably, recent works \cite{zhou2022training, zhou2024training, serianni2023training} propose training-free NAS to mitigate the issue of huge computational expenses.
+Instead of training from scratch, they evaluate the searched networks by some empirically designed metrics that reflect model effectiveness.
+In this paper, we adopt the initial gradient matching loss as the training-free search metric and provide substantial empirical evidence that such a search metric highly correlates with the real attack performance.